Mr-Smyth/circles/docs/Testing.md

 ### Initial Testing:

-#### After the initial setup of the Add person functionality, i performed the following tests
+#### After the initial setup of the Assign Parents functionality, i performed the following tests

 * :hammer: TEST:
     * Case where user enters parents name that are new people.